Photo of Spotify on a smartphone in a car

 Photo of car aux and USB socketsAlmost all cars have an aux socket for connecting audio devices iStock

-If you car doesn't have Bluetooth or a USB port, you can still bring Spotify with you thanks to the humble auxiliary cable.
-Most cars built in the last decade have an axillary port (the same size as a headphone jack), into which you can plug a smartphone or other music player.
+If your car doesn't have Bluetooth or a USB port, you can still bring Spotify with you thanks to the humble auxiliary cable.
+Most cars built in the last decade have an axillary port (the same size as a headphone jack) into which you can plug a smartphone or other music player.

 Once plugged in, your phone's audio will play through the car's speakers.
-However, the car's own buttons and dials (apart from the volume knob) can sometimes not be used to control music playback this way.
+However, the car's buttons and dials (apart from the volume knob) can sometimes not control music playback this way.
 Instead, you'll have to reach for your phone, which you should only do when it is safe and legal to do so.
-You could also shout at Siri or the Google Assistant, if you like.
+You could also shout at Siri or the Google Assistant if you like.

 Using a cable might not always be convenient.
-But music quality through a cable is generally higher than through a Bluetooth connection, and there's no chance of the signal being interrupted.
+But music quality through a cable is generally higher than through a Blonnection, and the signal cannot be interrupted.
 This method should also drain your phone battery more slowly than streaming over Bluetooth.

 FM transmitter